laberning/openrowingmonitor/docs/backlog.md

 * add an option to the installation script to directly attach a touchscreen to the Raspberry Pi and automatically show WebUI on this in kiosk mode
 * validate FTMS with more training applications and harden implementation (i.e. Holofit and Coxswain)
 * record a longer rowing session and analyze two encountered problems: 1) rarely the stroke rate doubles for a short duration (might be a problem with stroke detection when measurements are imprecise), 2) in one occasion the measured power jumped to a very high value after a break (40000 watts)
-* add an option to automatically feed the measured damping constant back into the rowing engine
+* add an option to select the damper setting in the Web UI

 ## Later

+* automatically upload recorded rowing sessions to training platforms (i.e. Strava)
 * figure out where to set the Service Advertising Data (FTMS.pdf p 15)
 * add some attributes to BLE DeviceInformationService
 * improve the physics model for water rowers
 * make Web UI a proper Web Application (tooling and SPA framework)
 * record the workout and show a visual graph of metrics
-* export the workout

 ## Ideas